daemmi/betterplace_donation_plugin/readme.txt

         2. 0 - no content

     - only_numeric - [0] (bool)
-        1. 1 - shows only the donation amount and counts up
+        1. 1 - shows only the donation amount and counts up this up
         2. 0 - normal animation

 == Installation ==